Project Setup

 query_api(..., api_key = Sys.getenv("MY_FIRST_KEY"))

 Make sure that .Renviron is added to your .gitignore file in order to exclude it from the Git repository.
-If you already committed a file that contains credentials, you can follow Chacon and Straub (2024).
+If you already committed a file that contains credentials, you can follow Chacon & Straub (2024).

 Coding Best Practices